Jetpack 101

 Spambots get more sophisticated by the day.
 To stop them and keep junk form submissions out of your inbox, you need solutions that are able to constantly adapt to changing threats.

-Let’s look at six of the top options:
+Let’s look at the top options:

 1. Akismet: A reliable AI-powered solution